-- Protect a child from physical and emotional harm or danger. - Provide adequate food, clothing and shelter including exclusion from home - Ensure adequate supervision (including the use of inadequate care-givers or children being left unattended or abandoned at home. - Ensure access to appropriate medical care, treatment, and/or education. - It may also include neglect of, or unresponsiveness to, a child's basic physical and emotional needs. - We utilise Bolton's Neglect Practice Guidance
+- Protect a child from physical and emotional harm or danger. - Provide adequate food, clothing and shelter including exclusion from home. - Ensure adequate supervision (including the use of inadequate caregivers or children being left unattended or abandoned at home. - Ensure access to appropriate medical care, treatment, and/or education. - It may also include neglect of, or unresponsiveness to, a child's basic physical and emotional needs.

+We refer to Bolton's Neglect Practice Guidance